leeprovoost/go-rest-api-template/README.md

     ]
 }
 ```

-BTW, notice the `Render.JSON`?
-That's part of `"github.com/unrolled/render"` and allows us to render JSON output when we send data back to the client.

 It may surprise you that we are returning a JSON object that holds an array with multiple JSON objects, rather than an array with multiple JSON objects, as seen in the example below: